IBM-Bluemix-Docs/mobilepush/push_faq.md

 {{site.data.keyword.mobilepushshort}} are monitored based on the number of notifications that are seen or opened from end-user device.
 This is available for both Android and iOS.
 Device id-based monitoring is not supported.

-## I get the message that the server is currently unable to handle requests?
+## I get the message that the server is unable to handle requests?
 How can I resolve it?
 {: #faq-server-unable-to-handle-requests}

 You might see the error with the error code FPWSE0025E.
 This might be due to too many requests for the server to handle.
 You can try resubmitting the request later.